-Elevation varies from sea level to 8,831 feet at the summit of Mt.
+Elevation in Ventura County varies from sea level to 8,831 feet at the summit of Mt.
 Pinos.
-Mugu Lagoon and the Los Padres National Forest are globally important bird areas.
-457 bird species have been recorded in the county including a Xantus’s Hummingbird.
+Mugu Lagoon, the Los Padres National Forest, and the Channel Islands (five of which are part of Channel Islands National Park) are globally recognized bird areas.
+Close to 500 bird species have been recorded in the county, including a Xantus’s Hummingbird.

-Channel Islands National Park is recognized as an important breeding and resting area for a variety of seabirds.
-The rich marine food sources and isolated islands support numerous colonies of seabirds.
-Indeed, the park’s colonies and the surrounding waters that are used for foraging are vital for the survival of several seabird species.
+Channel Islands National Park is recognized as a critical breeding and resting area for a variety of seabirds.
+The rich marine food sources and isolated islands (ie free of many predators) support vast colonies of seabirds.
+Indeed, the park’s colonies and the surrounding waters are used for foraging are vital for the survival of several seabird species.
 Although the mainland may provide roosting areas, in many cases seabirds depend on the islands for breeding and nesting success.
 Collectively, the islands constitute a major seabird breeding area in the eastern north Pacific, the largest such area in the United States south of the Farallon Islands.
-For example, half of the world’s population of ashy storm-petrels and western gulls, 80% of the U.S. breeding population of Xantus’s murrelets (33.5% of the world’s population and the only breeding ground north of Mexico), and the only major breeding population of California brown pelicans in the western U.S. occur in the park.
+How important?
+Half of the world’s population of ashy storm-petrels and western gulls, 80% of the U.S. breeding population of Xantus’s murrelets (33.5% of the world’s population and the only breeding ground north of Mexico), and the only major breeding population of California brown pelicans in the western U.S. occur in the park.

-Landbird populations and species compositions on the islands can change from year to year, depending on mainland species that reach the islands, changes in habitats, competitors or predators that arrive or leave the islands, or areas that are disturbed by people.
-Most of the bird species probably have experienced a loss of preferred food and shelter due to the alteration of the islands’ scrub habitats.
+Landbird populations and species compositions on the islands change from year to year, depending on mainland species that reach the islands, changes in habitats, competitors or predators that arrive or leave the islands, or areas that are disturbed by people.

-Nine raptor species live in the park and are primarily seen on Santa Cruz and Santa Rosa.
+Nine raptor species live in the park, and they are primarily seen on Santa Cruz and Santa Rosa.
 Hawks and owls also occur intermittently on Anacapa, San Miguel, and Santa Barbara, which have limited habitat to support these birds.